rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ### The closing *if* block

-At the end of each of our Python scripts you can see an *if* block.
-This is where we'll place our test code.
-To keep our tests managable we'll rewrite this for each file we create to test the new functions we'll add.
-In a production environment you would allow the tests to accumulate so you could always test all aspects of the module we're create.
-In the workshop setting that is not practical.
-If we have time we'll pull all the tests together at the end when we create our final *as_api.py* module.
+At the end of each of our Python scripts there will be an *if* block.
+This is where our test code goes.
+For the purposes of the workshop we will minimize what is inside this *if* block.
+Normally you would keep all your tests available (probably written as their own functions, possibly as a separate included module).

+--

 # 1. Setup

 ## About the code

-[helloworld.py](helloworld.py) is an example that could serve as a template
+This [helloworld.py](helloworld.py) is typical of the scripts we will wind up with.

 ```Python
     #!/usr/bin/env python3